 - The IASME Consortium

-- Other IT, telecoms and security partners we may have
+- Other IT, cloud, telecoms and security suppliers we use in the course of our business

 - Third-party marketing and sales companies we have relationships with